Stationary time-vertex signal processing: Introduction

-\emph{Graph signal processing.} The idea of studying the stationarity of a random vector with respect to a graph was first introduced by Girault~\etal~\cite{girault2015stationary,girault2015signal} and then by Perraudin~\etal~\cite{perraudin2016stationary}.
-While these contributions have different starting points, they both propose the same definition, \ie the one we generalize in this contribution.
-Other recent contributions relating to stationarity on graphs are~\cite{marques2016stationary,chepuri2016subsampling}.
-Despite the relevance of these works, it is important to stress that this paper is the first to consider processes that are varying both in the vertex and time domains.
-In addition, the analysis presented here (particularly that of Section~ \ref{sec:psd}) is novel and can also be employed for the previously studied case of graph stationary processes~\cite{girault2015stationary,girault2015signal,marques2016stationary}.
-We also note that the task of prediction using the two first statistical moments for time-evolving signal on graphs was also considered in~\cite{loukas2016predicting,mei2015signal}.
-Nonetheless, there are a number of differences with these works, with the most important being that we define joint stationarity, and that we are not restricted to the causal case.
+\emph{Graph signal processing.} The idea of studying the stationarity of a random vector w.r.t. a graph was first introduced in~\cite{girault2015stationary,girault2015signal} and then in~\cite{perraudin2016stationary,marques2016stationary}.
+While these contributions have different starting points, they both roughly propose the same definition.
+Another more recent contribution relating to stationarity on graphs in the context of PSD estimation is~\cite{chepuri2016subsampling}.
+Despite the relevance of these works, it is important to stress that the current paper is the first to consider a stationary hypothesis over graph signals varying in time.
+Moreover, the new results are non-trivial as they cannot be obtained by applying previous definitions on a product graph.
+In addition, some of the analysis presented here (particularly that of Section~ \ref{sec:psd}) is novel and can also be employed for the previously studied case of stationary graph signals.
+To make the connection with previous works transparent, in the following every technical result (e.g., Lemma, Theorem, Proposition) that emerges as a generalization of~\cite{girault2015stationary,girault2015signal,marques2016stationary} contains a reference in its heading pointing to the former claim.

-It should be noted that some results of this paper appeared in a conference paper~\cite{perraudin2016towards}.
+The forecasting of time-evolving signals on graphs was also considered in~\cite{loukas2016predicting,mei2015signal,ioannidis2018inference,8081618}.
+Nonetheless, there are several differences with these works, with the most important being that we define joint stationarity, and that we are not restricted to the causal case (where a process is reconstructed only from its past).
+Finally, it should be noted that some preliminary results of this work appeared in a conference paper~\cite{perraudin2016towards}.
+This work extends the conference paper in many directions.
+We refine the definition of joint stationarity and explore how it relates to other well-known stationarity hypotheses.
+We propose a new PSD estimator and provide a theoretical analysis of the bias and variance of the old and new PSD estimators.
+Additionally, we study the complexity of the proposed solution and evaluate its merit w.r.t. two new datasets.